Anyone's death diminishes me,

 * * * * *

 Anyone who worked professionally at a game publisher or developer or as a games journalist is included if I know of their passing, regardless of their job title or department.
-I've also included voice actors, motion capture performers etc. Writers of adapted works who worked directly on the game with the team (e.g. Michael Crichton, Thomas M. Disch, Harlan Ellison) are likewise included, but creators of licensed works who never worked on the related game are not listed.
+Updates can be sent to ddaglow via gmail dot com.

-If you use this research in any published format please link to and credit this page so we can help everyone be remembered, not just the more famous people who have worked in games.
+If you use this research in any published format: please link to and credit this page so we can help everyone whom we've lost be remembered, not just the more famous people who have worked in games.
+Thanks!